sertansenturk/makammusicbrainz/README.md

 Installation
 ============

-If you want to install makammetadata, it is recommended to install makammetadata and dependencies into a virtualenv.
+If you want to install makamusicbrainz, it is recommended to install makammetadata and dependencies into a virtualenv.
 In the terminal, do the following:

     virtualenv env
     source env/bin/activate